Hong Kong on Sale with Air New Zealand

 Features

-- Return Economy Class Airfares flying Fiji Airways to Hong Kong via Nadi from Auckland
+- Return Economy Class Airfares flying Air New Zealand to Hong Kong from Auckland

 - Inclusions as specified

-- Note: Package pricing in per person, double or twin share
+- Note: Package price is per person, twin or double share

 Features

-- Return Economy Class Airfares flying Fiji Airways to Hong Kong via Nadi from Auckland
+- Return Economy Class Airfares flying Air New Zealand to Hong Kong from Auckland

 - Inclusions as specified

-- Note: Package pricing in per person, double or twin share
+- Note: Package price is per person, twin or double share

 General conditions: Airfares are based on economy class.
 Transfers are additional.
 Room rates are dynamic providing the best rate of the day dependent on current inventory as such these are subject to availability & change without notice.
 All prices are per person & in NZ Dollars.
 All prices are based on payment by cash or EFTPOS only.
 Airfares & holiday packages include airline, operational costs, pre-payable taxes & airport charges unless otherwise stated.
 Additional levies, government charges & other applicable fees may apply & are beyond our control.
 Minimum & maximum stay restrictions may apply.
 Selected deals are based on restricted flight schedules, hotel check in/out time & are ultimately the responsibility of the passengers upon booking to ensure flight schedules & hotel check in/out time are suitable for their needs.
 Seasonal surcharges & blackout dates may apply depending on date of travel.
 Stopovers & alternative routes may incur additional costs.
 Prices are valid for new bookings only.
 Accommodation, holiday packages, cruises & tours are based on twin share, unless otherwise stated.
 Holidays are based on consecutive night stays.
 The accommodation, cruises, airfares, coach & small group tours & any other components included are provided by carriers & hoteliers with their own terms & conditions, which your booking is subject to.
 For full terms & conditions visit